chriskrycho/v4.chriskrycho.com/content/classwork/his5130-baptism.md

 Professor: Dr. Nathan Finn
 School: Southeastern Baptist Theological Seminary
 Tags: M. Div., SEBTS, papers
-Description: Who should be baptized, and how, and by whom?
+Summary: Who should be baptized, and how, and by whom?
 Is rebaptism ever allowed?
 How does baptism affect church membership or the Lord's Supper?

 ## Baptismal Theology and Practice